The Best Years of Our Lives (Steve Harley & Cockney Rebel album)

-The Best Years of Our Lives is the third studio album by Steve Harley & Cockney Rebel, which was released by EMI in 1975.
+The Best Years of Our Lives is the third studio album by Steve Harley & Cockney Rebel, released by EMI on 7 March 1975.
 It was the first album to feature Harley's name ahead of the band's (the band was previously known as Cockney Rebel).
 The album was produced by Harley and Alan Parsons, and contains the band's only UK number one, the million-selling "Make Me Smile (Come Up and See Me)".

 Background

 In July 1974, the original Cockney Rebel split at the end of a major British tour which promoted their second album The Psychomodo.
 Jean-Paul Crocker, Milton Reame-James and Paul Jeffreys quit the band after Harley refused to comply with their demands to write material for the group, despite the initial understanding that Cockney Rebel was a vehicle for Harley's songs.
 Unfazed by the split, Harley announced to Record Mirror that he was going to return with "the greatest rock 'n' roll band ever heard".
 In 2014, he recalled, "The people at EMI were right behind me.
 They believed I could find new band members without too much of a problem and continue on to a new level of success.
 They believed it wasn't a major stumbling block."

 As Cockney Rebel were already scheduled to play Friars Aylesbury and the Reading Festival on 24 and 25 August respectively, Harley quickly assembled a temporary line-up.
 With original member Stuart Elliott remaining on drums, the line-up featured guitarist Jim Cregan, keyboardist Francis Monkman and bassist George Ford.
 The permanent line-up was finalised in September 1974 and featured the same musicians minus Monkman, who was replaced by Duncan Mackay.
 Harley renamed the new group Steve Harley & Cockney Rebel.
 The band performed their first concerts in Holland between 18 and 26 September 1974 before playing their first UK dates between 17 and 19 October 1974 at Southampton University, London's Rainbow Theatre and Lancaster University.